-Where to Lift the Polaris Ranger Safely
+Where to Lift the Polaris Ranger with confidence

 Where should you lift the Ranger?